Written by Sophie Lynford, Acting Assistant Curator of American Art

-Born in 1821 in Seneca County, New York, Duncanson was the son of a Scottish-Canadian father and a free black mother, whose family, by some accounts, was three-generations removed from slavery.
+Born in 1821 in Seneca County, New York, Duncanson was the son of a free Black father and a free Black mother, whose family, by some accounts, was three-generations removed from slavery.
 Duncanson spent the majority of his childhood in Canada with his father, reuniting with his mother in 1841 in Cincinnati.
 Over the 1840s, Duncanson progressed from housepainter to traveling portraitist to a well-respected fixture in Cincinnati’s burgeoning art scene.

 Although slavery was abolished in Ohio in 1802, Cincinnati was a border town between the North and the South and the site of several violent encounters between its black and white communities throughout the 19th century.
 Duncanson’s career, which ended with his death in 1872, spanned three decades, and during that time he encountered the city first as an antebellum center for abolitionist activity and later during the tumultuous eras of Emancipation and Reconstruction.